softwaredevelop/mql5/Indicators/MyIndicators/Gaussian_Filter_Pro.md

 The Gaussian Filter should be used as a high-quality, low-lag replacement for traditional moving averages, particularly the EMA.
 Its usage is identical to other trend-following moving averages.

 * **Dynamic Support and Resistance:** The filter line acts as a dynamic level of support in an uptrend and resistance in a downtrend.
-Due to its low lag, it provides timely signals when price pulls back to test the trend.
 * **Trend Filtering:** A longer-period Gaussian filter can be used to define the overall market bias.
-Price trading above the line indicates a bullish environment, while price below indicates a bearish one.
-* **Crossover Signals:** A system using a fast and a slow Gaussian filter will generate crossover signals with less lag than an equivalent EMA-based system, allowing for earlier entry into new trends.
+* **Crossover Signals:** A system using a fast and a slow Gaussian filter will generate crossover signals with less lag than an equivalent EMA-based system.

-The key advantage of the Gaussian filter is its excellent balance between smoothing and responsiveness, making it a superior all-around tool for trend analysis compared to standard moving averages.
+The key advantage of the Gaussian filter is its excellent balance between smoothing and responsiveness.

+### **Combined Strategy with Gaussian Momentum (Advanced)**

+The filter's true potential is unlocked when used with its companion oscillator, the `Gaussian_Momentum_Pro`.
+A key predictive relationship exists between them:

+* **The Momentum Oscillator's zero-cross predicts the Filter's turning point.**
+  * When the `Gaussian_Momentum` oscillator crosses **above its zero line**, it provides an early warning that the `Gaussian_Filter` is about to form a **trough (a bottom)**.
+  * When the `Gaussian_Momentum` oscillator crosses **below its zero line**, it provides an early warning that the `Gaussian_Filter` is about to form a **peak (a top)**.

+This relationship allows a trader to use the momentum oscillator as a **leading indicator** to anticipate the turning points of the smoother, lagging Gaussian Filter, providing a significant edge in timing entries and exits.